mvarnum/amgrubb.github.io/_posts/2019-09-01-goal-model-construction-study.md

 ---
-title: 'Goal Model Construction Study (Summer 2019)'
+title: 'Goal Model Construction Study'
 date: 2019-09-01
 permalink: /posts/2019-09-01-goal-model-construction-study
 ---

-This work is published in the Proceedings of the 13th International i* Workshop, the abstract and talk slides can be veiwed [here](https://amgrubb.github.io/publication/2020-A-Preliminary-Investigation-of-the-Utility-of-Goal-Model-Construction).{: .notice}
+**_NOTE:_** This work is published in the Proceedings of the 13th International i* Workshop, the abstract and talk slides can be veiwed [here](https://amgrubb.github.io/publication/2020-A-Preliminary-Investigation-of-the-Utility-of-Goal-Model-Construction).

-A Preliminary Study of the Utility of Goal Model Construction
+A Preliminary Study of the Utility of Goal Model Construction (SURF'19)
 ---

 By Naomi Cebula and Lily Diao